nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <img src="images/CommandClassDiagram.png"/>

 Commands that extends the UndoableCommand class have a concrete implementation of `undo`, which is called during the execution of an UndoCommand.
-During the execution of an `UndoableCommand`, the changes to the addressbook are stored, and will be used for `undo`.
+During the execution of an `UndoableCommand`, the changes to the guest list are stored, and will be used for `undo`.

 ### Model Component
 **API** : [`Model.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/model/Model.java)